Sarada123-eng/Nexus_AI/README.md

 A full-stack AI assistant built with **LangGraph**, **FastAPI**, **Next.js**, and **ChromaDB**.
 The application supports conversational chat with persistent threads, tool calling, long-term user memory, document-grounded RAG, and an asynchronous research workflow that can produce illustrated Markdown articles.

-> **Project status:** This repository is an active development workspace.
-The core application runs locally, but authentication, durable job execution, observability, and deployment automation should be completed before exposing it to untrusted users.

 ## What it does

 - Streams assistant responses over Server-Sent Events (SSE).